Get a Free Bag When You Sign Up Today

 2401 Lyndale Avenue South; Minneapolis, Minneapolis 55405

 You like cocktails?
-You like coffee?
+You like great coffee?
 You’ll love Misfit Coffee Co., a café and bar in Uptown (yes, the Uptown that Prince sang about) that has a cool-kid look with a great sense of humor.

 Five Watt Coffee